EduardHermann/DogeOrDie/README.md

 - Object oriented programming
 - The basics of game design in Java
 - Java in general
-- The way programms are getting started
+- The way programs are getting started